-At the global level UDP is a co-founder and Steering Group Member of the Global Plan of Action (GPA) on energy for displaced people, launched in New York in July 2018, as part of the High Level Policy Forum that reviewed progress towards SDG#7.
+At the global level UDP is a co-founder and Steering Group Member of the UN’s inter-agency Global Plan of Action (GPA) for Sustainable Energy Solutions in Situations of Displacement, launched in New York in July 2018, as part of the High Level Policy Forum reviewing progress towards SDG#7.

-Among other issues the GPA highlights the lack of empirical evidence as a major factor limiting the development and implementation of sustainable energy solutions in the context of humanitarian assistance.
+Among other issues, the GPA framework document highlights the lack of data and empirical evidence as a major factor limiting the development and implementation of sustainable energy solutions in the context of humanitarian assistance.
 Where data does exist it is piecemeal and often not comparable, meaning that global tracking for SDG7 in situations of displacement is not currently possible.

 Country / Region: Tanzania